mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

     }
 ```

-Because structs are value types, if you pass your colored points to a function, and change the location (x,y,z), it will only be changed inside or within the scope of that function, but will not affect the original data, unless explicitly passed by reference as in the following example:
+Because structs are value types, if you pass your colored points to a function and change the location (x,y,z), it will only be changed inside or within the scope of that function but will not affect the original data, unless explicitly passed by reference, as in the following example:

 ```C#